Lucia's Blog: 2020-03-08

 11. Love.

 In our society, it is common to hear about prominent politicians, professional athletes, business leaders, and even preachers and leaders in the churches committing adultery, abusing drugs, indulging in all manner of illicit sex, and on the home-front domestic violence.
 How on earth did we get to such a place?
 What on earth had happened?
-How on earth did we get to a place where our young teens boast about killing one another, where schools are required to have extreme security checkpoints and our young interns fall prey to corrupt politicians?
-Some suggest that we should spend more tax money on education reform, urban development, family planning clinics, win the war on drugs, and build bigger prisons.
+How on earth did we get to a place where our young teens boast about killing one another, where schools are required to have extreme security checkpoints, and where our young interns fall prey to corrupt politicians?
+Some suggest that we should spend more tax money on education reform, urban development, family planning clinics, winning the war on drugs, and building bigger prisons.
 But the truth is that we have lost our foundational understanding of moral ethics of what is right and wrong.

 The Bible provides us with a pattern for human conduct.
 God's Word furnishes us with principles of righteousness to help us make the right choices or decisions in all areas of human conduct: gambling, abortion, the sanctity of life, chaste behavior, etc. The Bible contains "present Truth" for "such a time as this" that we may walk the straight path (2 Peter 1:12; Esther 4:14).
 The Grace of God has appeared to bring salvation unto all men, "teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously and godly in this present world" (2 Titus 2:11-12).

-The apostle Peter inspired by the Holy Spirit says that "His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence" (2 Peter 1:3).
 The world around us makes minimal effort to live by God's moral standards or principles of righteousness.
-As a matter of fact, they even scoff at the authority of the Bible.
-But for us Christians, we have no other alternative but to submit to the Lordship of Christ and His rule.
+In fact, they even scoff at the authority of the Bible.
+However, we Christians have no alternative but to submit to Christ's Lordship and His rule.

 II.
 RIGHT AND WRONG ORIGINATE WITH GOD:

 Today, we live in a postmodern society of moral corruption that rejects the concept of absolute and validated Truth.
 Many will try to convince you that there is no such thing as absolute right and wrong.
-But, when they see someone behaving in a non-ethical way that would cause harm, pain, or suffering, they get very upset.
+But, when they see someone behaving in a non-ethical way that would cause harm, pain, or suffering, they get agitated.
 They would not hesitate to tell you that it is wrong.
 All human beings are conscious of what is right and wrong.
 The Word of God calls this a “conscience.”
 Our conscience makes us feel sorrow when we do wrong, for it bothers us and makes us feel guilty until we ask for forgivenessRomans 2:15.
 Sadly, many people’s consciences are seared.
 They deliberately refuse to accept that right and wrong originate with God.
 They get so accustomed to sin that they ignore the cries of their conscience.
 They have hardened their hearts against righteousness, loving all lawlessness.

 The Bible tells us about the first sin in the Garden of Eden.
 We know that sin originated with Eve when the Serpent's words tempted her.
 She listened to the Serpent instead of obeying what God had said not to do.